 Courses in management, leadership and communicationoffered by the graduate schools of the DZD partners round off the program.Furthermore the DZD supports the program Women Power in Life Sciences WOPOL to promote the scientific career of highly qualified young women.

-The DZD Training & Education Program is supervised by a scientific chair consisting of a group leader of each partner institute as well as of the DZD head office: PD Dr. Christian Herder (Düsseldorf), Dr. Jan Rozman (Munich), Dr. Wenke Jonas (Potsdam), Dr. Uenal Coskun (Dresden), Prof. Dr. Cora Weigert (Tübingen), Dr. Astrid Glaser and Dr. Brigitte Fröhlich (both head office).
+The DZD Training & Education Program is supervised by a scientific chair consisting of a group leader of each partner institute as well as of the DZD head office: Prof. Dr. Christian Herder (Düsseldorf), Dr. Jan Rozman (Munich), Dr. Wenke Jonas (Potsdam), Dr. Uenal Coskun (Dresden), Prof. Dr. Cora Weigert (Tübingen), Dr. Astrid Glaser and Dr. Brigitte Fröhlich (both head office).

 DZD PhD Satellite Workshops